postCC42/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple---BADASS-/P3/setup.md

 - Path Vector Protocol: BGP uses a variety of path attributes (such as AS Path, Next Hop, and Multi-Exit Discriminator) to determine the best path to a destination.
 This provides flexibility in route selection and enables complex routing decisions.
 - Loop Prevention: The AS Path attribute helps prevent routing loops by maintaining a list of ASes that a route has traversed.

+## EvPN and Route Type 2
+- Route Types in EVPN
+    - Route Type 1: Ethernet Auto-Discovery (A-D) Route
+    - Route Type 2: MAC/IP Advertisement Route
+    - Route Type 3: Inclusive Multicast Ethernet Tag Route
+    - Route Type 4: Ethernet Segment Route
+    - Route Type 5: IP Prefix Route

+- Route Type 2: MAC/IP Advertisement Route
+    A Route Type 2 in EVPN, also known as the MAC/IP Advertisement route, is used to advertise the association between a MAC address and an IP address in the VXLAN network.
+This route type allows the distribution of Layer 2 and Layer 3 reachability information.

+- Key Components of Route Type 2:
+    - MAC Address: The MAC address of the device in the VXLAN.
+    - IP Address: The IP address associated with the MAC address, if applicable.
+    - Ethernet Tag ID: Used for identifying the Layer 2 segment in the EVPN instance.
+    - VNI (VXLAN Network Identifier): Used to identify the VXLAN segment.
+    - ESI (Ethernet Segment Identifier): Optional, used if the MAC address is part of a multi-homed Ethernet     Segment.
+- Role of RR (Route Reflector)
+    - The Route Reflector (RR) is a component in the BGP (Border Gateway Protocol) that helps in reducing the number of BGP peer connections by reflecting routes between clients.
+    - the RR is responsible for generating and distributing the Route Type 2 advertisements to other VTEPs (VXLAN Tunnel Endpoints) in the network.